Affiliates

 The tracking pixel lasts 30 days.

 Once people opt-in through your affiliate link, the tracking doesn’t expire.
+That said, you only get commissions from sales made within 12 months.

 Can you see your stats somewhere?